savelee/dialogflow-cx-labs/labs/lab1.md

 ### Default Negative intents (Fallback)

 When you create a virtual agent, a default negative intent is created for you.
-You can add training phrases to this intent that act as negative examples which will trigger **No-match event**.
+You can add training phrases to this intent that act as negative examples that will trigger a **No-match event**.
 There may be cases where end-user input has a slight resemblance to training phrases in normal intents, but you do not want these inputs to match any normal intents.

 1. Try in the simulator: `I don't like Alice Googler`.

 You will see that the virtual agent answers with the *Product Overview* Page, to continue ordering *Alice Googler* merchandise.
 However, your end user does not like that artist.
-Let's use the Default Negative Intent for this1
+Let's use the Default Negative Intent for this.

 2. Go to **Manage > Intents** and select the **Default Negative Intent**.